UAW leaders pick Secretary-Treasurer Ray Curry to run union

 The executive board also picked Chuck Browning, director of another Detroit-area region, to become vice president.
 He’s likely to replace Gerald Kariem, who stepped down as the vice president dealing with Ford Motor Co.

+The workers’ bargaining committee at the New River Valley plant and the company are discussing open issues including the interview process for future hires, health care, wages, health and safety issues, working conditions, plant shift operations, contractual time off and wage progression, UAW said.

+The previous contract, reached in 2016, was to have expired in mid-March and negotiations began in February.
+Unionized workers went on strike from April 17 to 30 and returned to work as negotiations resumed.
+UAW members rejected a proposed contract in May.
+The company announced another tentative agreement May 22, which was rejected in early June.

-Gamble was able to hold off a threatened federal takeover of the union due to the wide-ranging corruption scandal that snared two former UAW presidents.
+While he was president, Gamble was able to hold off a threatened federal takeover of the union due to the wide-ranging corruption scandal that snared two former UAW presidents.
 When appointed to replace Jones in 2019, Gamble said he wanted to turn over a clean union that was on solid footing by the time he leaves.
 He largely did that, said Kristin Dziczek, vice president of the Center for Automotive Research, an industry think tank.

 Eleven union officials and a late official’s spouse have pleaded guilty in the corruption probe since 2017, including the two presidents who served before Gamble, Jones and Dennis Williams.